A High-Dimensional Extension of Wagner's Theorem and the Geometrization of Hypergraphs: -hypergraph: Definition and property

 \end{definition}

-\begin{definition}[{\it merging of multiple simplexoids}] Given two multiple simplexoids $x$ and $y$, merging of $x$ and $y$ refers to combining $x$ and $y$ into a new simplexoid $z$, and all simplexoids incident with $x$ or $y$ are incident with $z$. \end{definition}
+We now introduce the definition of \emph{minor} in the framework of $d$-uniform topological hypergraphs, and start with defining the operations of \emph{deletion}, \emph{merging}, as well as \emph{contraction} of simplices.

-\begin{definition}[{\it simplexoid deletion}] Given an $\mathbb{R}^d$-hypergraph $G$, there are two natural ways of deriving smaller hypergraphs from $G$.
-If $e$ is a $(d-1)$-dimensional simplexoid of $G$, we may obtain a hypergraph with $m-1$ $(d-1)$-dimensional simplexoids by deleting $e$ from $G$ but leaving the vertices and the remaining simplexoids intact.
+\begin{definition}[{\it simplex deletion}] Given a $d$-uniform topological hypergraph $G$, there are two natural ways of deriving smaller hypergraphs from $G$.
+If $e$ is a $(d-1)$-simplex of $G$, we may obtain a hypergraph with $m-1$ $(d-1)$-simplices by deleting $e$ from $G$ but leaving the vertices and the remaining simplices intact.
 The resulting hypergraph is denoted by $G\backslash e$.
-Similarly, if $v$ is a vertex or an $i$-dimensional simplexoid ($i<d-1$) of $G$, we may obtain a hypergraph by deleting from $G$ the vertex (or simplexoid) $v$ together with all the $(d-1)$-dimensional simplexoids incident with $v$.
+Similarly, if $v$ is an $i$-simplex of $G$ with $i<d-1$, we may obtain a hypergraph by deleting from $G$ the simplex $v$ together with all the $(d-1)$-simplices incident with $v$.
 The resulting hypergraph is denoted by $G - v$ or $G\backslash v$.

 \end{definition}